reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 8. We define a Dead-letter queue (DLQ) to receive messages which have failed processing due to any erroneous condition in the producer or consumer program.

-9. We also defined a lambda function that will get triggered by messages in the queue.
+9. We also defined a Lambda function that will get triggered by messages in the queue.

 10. At last, we defined an SQS queue as a subscription endpoint to an SNS topic to implement a publish-subscribe pattern of asynchronous communication.

 You can refer to all the source code used in the article on [Github](https://github.com/thombergs/code-examples/tree/master/aws/sqs).

+{{% stratospheric %}}
+This article gives only a first impression of what you can do with AWS SQS.

+If you want to go deeper and learn how to deploy a Spring Boot application to the AWS cloud and how to connect it to cloud services like RDS, Cognito, and others, make sure to check out the book [Stratospheric - From Zero to Production with Spring Boot and AWS](https://stratospheric.dev?utm_source=reflectoring&utm_content=in_content)!

+Also check out the sample chapters from the book about [deploying a Spring Boot application with CDK](/deploy-spring-boot-app-with-aws-cdk) and [how to design a CDK project](/designing-a-aws-cdk-project).
+{{% /stratospheric %}}